sheezzz/python-app-cicd/README.md

 Deploying to Staging environment.
 Staging server is a Google Cloud Virtual Machine.

 ### PRODUCTION
-Trigger a manual action (approval) before deployment to Production server, which is a Google Cloud Virtual Machine.
+Trigger a manual action before deployment to Production server, which is a Google Cloud Virtual Machine.

 ### FINISH
 Executes cleanup tasks, such as removing unused Docker resources, after the main pipeline execution.